Parenting and Children's Book Author

 Jesus, The Gentle Parent

-Throughout the Old Testament, He spoke through prophets, dreams, angels, and even a bush!
-He revealed His character in His commandments and in the Names He called Himself and in His interactions with that lovely, stubborn, chosen nation, Israel.
+Throughout the Old Testament, he spoke through prophets, dreams, angels, and even a bush!
+He revealed his character in his ‘commandments’ (in the original Hebrew text ‘tsawah’ which literally means ‘directions’ or ‘guides’) and in the names he called himself and in his interactions with that lovely, stubborn, chosen nation, Israel.

 GOD.
 With.
 Us!

 And that ritualistic, external, temporal cleansing?
-It became internal and eternal.
+It became relational, internal, and eternal.

 Stones once thrown in righteous judgment were laid down in humble mercy.
 Punishment was replaced with grace as Righteousness Himself stood between sinful man and his dire fate.